Tresforce/hackathon_starter/README.md

 data

     A JSON object itself, and the “payload” of the event.
 The contents of a message’s data field are analogous to the parameters in a function call.

+When a command is processed, the output is one or more events

+When we start writing messages, we’ll organize them into what we call streams.
+Streams group messages together logically, usually representing an entity or process in your system.
+Within a stream, messages are stored in the order they were written. we call this type of stream an entity stream

+We use UUIDs as identifiers in our system, specifically version 4 UUIDs, and so a natural name for one of these user identity streams would be `identity-81cb4647-1296-4f3b-8039-0eedae41c97e`

+an entity stream only has a single writer.

+There are other kinds of streams, though.
+If all goes as planned, Video Tutorials will have more than one user, each with a stream of the form identity-UUID.
+Every event in such an entity stream is also part of the identity category stream.

+To get the category stream that an entity stream belongs to, just take everything to the left of the first dash.
+So for identity-81cb4647-1296-4f3b-8039-0eedae41c97e, identity is the category.
+The identity category stream contains every event written to every identity in our system.

+We talked about commands, and commands are also written to streams.
+They aren’t written to entity streams, though—they are written to command streams.
+In the case of this identity Component, we’ll write to streams of the form `identity:command-81cb4647-1296-4f3b-8039-0eedae41c97e`

+Streams, like messages, don’t get deleted.
+Messages are added to them in an append-only manner.

+Now, if there’s anything we can take from the 1984 Ghostbusters film, crossing the streams is Bad™